Tzipi Shavit: Personal life

 Shavit resides in north Tel Aviv with her husband, producer Avishay Dekel.
 They have two children and six grandchildren.
 Shavit was a close friend of fellow Israeli actor Sefi Rivlin.

 In a 2017 interview, she explained that her positivity was partly thanks to her Jewish beliefs and faith.

+Honors

+In 2020 Shavit was honored as one of the torchbearers in the national Israeli Independence Day ceremony.